 - Go to the appropriate screen in your prototype, and then go into build mode.

 - Click the timer icon at the very top of your project.

 - Select a destination, a transition effect (mobile prototypes only), and the amount of time.
 You can optionally select to maintain your scroll position after the screen redirects.

 If you want to turn off the timed redirect, click the timer icon again, then click turn off.
 Timed redirects within an overlay (animated or static) aren't supported today, but this is something that we're considering for the future.

 Overlays are a type of hotspot that allows you to link to another screen as an overlay, rather than as a separate destination screen.
-That makes it simple to implement overlays into your existing workflow: Just export your modals and menus as separate files, or use our shortcut symbols in your source files with InVision Sync.
+That makes it simple to implement overlays into your existing workflow: Just export your modals and menus as separate files.

 Overlays give you the power to overlay and animate one screen on top of another.
 Overlays can simulate modal windows, dropdown navigation menus, and other on-screen prompts – all without leaving your current screen.
 What’s more: Simply add your hotspot to a template, and you can repurpose your overlay in screens across your prototype.